clearlinux/clear-linux-documentation/source/clear-linux/tutorials/docker/docker.rst

 Docker* on |CL|
 ######################################################

-|CLOSIA| supports many containerization platforms, including Docker*.
+|CLOSIA| supports multiple containerization platforms, including Docker*.
 |CL| has many `unique features`_ including a minimal default installation
 which makes it compelling to use as a host for container workloads, management, and orchestration.